Xhosa Wars: Interlude: Stockenström's treaty system

-Seventh war (1846–1847)
+Seventh war (1846–47)

 The Seventh Xhosa War is often referred to as the "War of the Axe" or the "Amatola War".
 On the colonial side, two main groups were involved: columns of imperial British troops sent from London, and local mixed-race "Burgher forces", which were mainly Khoi, Fengu, British settlers and Boer commandos, led by their commander-in-chief, Andries Stockenström.
-Relations between the British Imperial troops and the local commandos broke down completely during the war.
+Relations between the Imperial troops and local commandos broke down completely during the war.

 On the Xhosa side, the Ngqika (known to the Europeans as the "Gaika") were the chief tribe engaged in the war, assisted by portions of the Ndlambe and the Thembu.
-The Xhosa forces were greater in number, and some of them had by this time replaced their traditional weapons with firearms.
-Both sides engaged in the widespread use of scorched earth tactics.
-The conflict was also marked by widespread massacres of Xhosa and Thembu people by both British settlers and Fengu auxiliaries, many of them justified as revenge for earlier Xhosa attacks on British settlements and for the Xhosa's oppression and treatment of the Fengu people as second class citizens following their refugee exodus into the Xhosa Kingdom from the violence of the Mfecane.
-British soldiers generally characterised the Xhosa as treacherous savages and merciless barbarians, stereotypes which were used to justify their violent dispossession.
+The Xhosa forces were greater in number, and some of them had by this time replaced their traditional weapons with firearms; both sides engaged in the widespread use of scorched earth tactics.
+The conflict was also marked by several massacres of Xhosa and Thembu people by European settlers, regular forces and Khoekhoe and Fengu auxiliaries.
+Many of these were justified as retribution for earlier Xhosa attacks on colonial settlements and for the Xhosa's oppression and mistreatment of the Fengu as second-class citizens following their exodus as refugees from the violence of the Mfecane into the Xhosa Kingdom.
+Regular forces which served in the war characterized Xhosa warriors as "treacherous savages and merciless barbarians", and after the war successive governors used these characterizations as justifications to impose ever more stringent policies on the Xhosa.

-King Mgolombane Sandile led the Ngqika people in the Seventh Frontier War (1846–47), Eighth Frontier War (1850–53) and the Ninth Frontier War (1877–78), in which he was killed.
+King Sandile kaNgqika led the Ngqika people in the Seventh Frontier War (1846–47), Eighth Frontier War (1850–53) and the Ninth Frontier War (1877–78), in which he was killed.
 These clashes marked the beginning of the use of firearms by Xhosa armies, scoring many victories for King Sandile, gaining him a reputation as a Xhosa hero and mighty warrior.